Bachelor of Nursing

 It is a professional accreditation requirement that students satisfactorily complete a minimum 4 week clinical practicum in the final session of any pre-registration Bachelor of Nursing program.
 Bachelor of Nursing students who vary their study sequence significantly from the normal progression may be required to study the additional unit listed below to ensure the currency of their clinical skills prior to graduate practice:

-Elective units in the Bachelor of Nursing may be chosen from across UWS, provided that unit pre-requisites are met and space is available.
+Elective units in the Bachelor of Nursing may be chosen from across The University, provided that unit pre-requisites are met and space is available.

 The following are elective units in the Nursing discipline area which are not listed elsewhere in the Handbook.
-These electives are open to students from across UWS provided that pre-requisities are met and space is available:
+These electives are open to students from across The University provided that pre-requisities are met and space is available:

 |400958.1||A Field Study: Comparative Studies of Health Care Delivery|